Harvard Ophthalmology Residency Training Program

 We are continually evolving courses and conferences, and adding new educational opportunities to keep our program dynamic and residents inspired.
 Over the last several years, we’ve boosted our didactic offerings by more than 30 percent with new lectures, workshops, seminars and symposiums.
 Programs span enduring educational venues such as the Lancaster Course―now in its 70th year―to new and highly collaborative symposiums on AMD, ocular genetics and ocular regeneration that draw esteemed international participants.

 And what happens after graduation?
 We are very proud of the fact that 85 to 90 percent of our resident graduates pursue subspecialty fellowship training and go on to become recognized leaders in Ophthalmology, both in academic centers and in clinical practice.
-In the last four years, the Heed Ophthalmic Foundation has awarded 28 percent of its Heed Fellowships to HMS Ophthalmology-affiliated trainees.
-In addition, about 27 percent of current Ophthalmology Chairs in the United States and Canada are HMS Ophthalmology alumni―striking testimony to the strength of our program and the caliber of our graduates who are well prepared to excel in clinical, research, and leadership roles at other institutions.
+In the last four years, the Heed Ophthalmic Foundation has awarded 28 percent of its Heed Fellowships to Harvard Ophthalmology-affiliated trainees.
+In addition, about 27 percent of current Ophthalmology Chairs in the United States and Canada are Harvard Ophthalmology alumni―striking testimony to the strength of our program and the caliber of our graduates who are well prepared to excel in clinical, research, and leadership roles at other institutions.

 If you’re looking to gain a world class education in the field of Ophthalmology, one that will prepare you to provide exceptional patient care, teach and mentor those who will follow you, and contribute to future treatments and cures that will help eliminate blinding disease around the world, then we look forward to hearing from you!
 If you have questions, please contact the Ophthalmic Education office at 617-573-3966.
 Good luck in your search.